 If you see the value in improving the operational performance of your space but would rather keep your cash there are many ways to fund your energy-efficiency and lighting projects.

-Navigating the options can be daunting so Jay Davis pulled together some pros and cons to 5 common funding options for energy projects, we’ve summarized these below:
+Navigating the options can be daunting so we’ve summarized some pros and cons to 5 common funding options for your energy projects:

 Operating/ Capital lease (lease it):